Farting, also known as flatulence or wind, is normal. Everyone farts, some people more than others. Most people fart about 5 to 15 times a day.

 - you've lost weight without trying

-- there's blood in your poo
+- there's blood or mucus in your poo

 What causes excessive or smelly farts